top of page

 1. When is tuition due?

 On the first day of class, unless prior arrangements are made.
 Tuition is $4950, and this includes all class instruction time, course materials, optional after -hours instruction, books, the ADX written exam, our one-of-a-kind post-graduation interview/test prep class and lifetime one-on-one interview assistance!
+To reserve your seat, you will need to put down a $500 deposit (this is credited toward tuition and is not refundable.)

 The practical exam is not included in tuition and costs $500 which is paid directly to the FAA designated examiner.